chainguard-dev/edu/content/open-source/sigstore/rekor/how-to-verify-file-signatures-with-rekor-or-curl.md

 ---

 You can use the `rekor-cli` tool to verify signatures of artifacts other than container images.
-For example, you can verify the signature of a binary file that has been signed using a keyless signature as part of their release process.
+For example, you can verify the signature of a binary file that has been signed using a keyless signature as part of its release process.
 By querying the [Rekor transparency log](/open-source/sigstore/rekor/an-introduction-to-rekor/#transparency-log), you can verify that the binary file you downloaded matches the one that was signed using Cosign.
 If you prefer, you can also query the Rekor API directly using `curl`.

 In this tutorial, we'll demonstrate how to verify a binary file using `rekor-cli` and `curl`.
 We'll use [apko](/open-source/apko/overview/) as an example, since all its releases are signed with Cosign.
 The methods in this tutorial apply to any blob file that Cosign has signed with a keyless signature.